FaresHarb/Gemini-DiscordBot/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 This means you are free to use, modify, and distribute this software, but any derivative works must also be licensed under GPL v3.0 and made available as open source.

+## Support

+If you need help or have questions, please [create an issue](link-to-your-issues-page) or contact [your contact information].

 ---